mc2-project/secure-xgboost/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview
-Secure XGBoost is a library that enables the **collaborative training and inference of [XGBoost](https://github.com/dmlc/xgboost) models on encrypted data** by leveraging secure enclaves and data-oblivious algorithms.
+Secure XGBoost is a library that leverages secure enclaves and data-oblivious algorithms to enable the **collaborative training of and inference using [XGBoost](https://github.com/dmlc/xgboost) models on encrypted data**.

-Data owners can use Secure XGBoost to train a model on a remote server _without_ revealing the underlying data to the remote server.
+Data owners can use Secure XGBoost to train a model on a remote server, e.g., the cloud, _without_ revealing the underlying data to the remote server.
 Collaborating data owners can use the library to jointly train a model on their collective data without exposing their individual data to each other.
 ![Alt Text](doc/images/workflow.gif)

 This project is currently under development as part of the broader [**MC<sup>2</sup>** effort](https://github.com/mc2-project/mc2) (i.e., **M**ultiparty **C**ollaboration and **C**oopetition) by the UC Berkeley [RISE Lab](https://rise.cs.berkeley.edu/).